anandcsingh/whisper-key/README.md

 #### Credential Proxy

 Since the contracts we interact with are dynamic, currently only data they prove is dynamic.
 So we can have contracts that store different types of information We needed a uniform way to interact with any generated contract.
 A new Credential Proxy class is generated along with a new contract.
 The details of the types are hidden behind a common interface `issueCredential()`.
 Based on the name of the credential we want to issue a specific Credential Proxy will be loaded that knows the details of the contract and its accompanying data structure.

+All together that's **Whisper Key** the Hub for Verifiable Credentials with enhanced privacy utilizing Mina and Zero Knowledge proofs and hopefully our entrance into the Spacing Guild 😎